 We like it hot!
 Right out of the oven, when the cheese is melting into every nook and cranny, the sauce is perfectly coating every noodle, and that hidden cream cheese layer is just waiting to be discovered.
 My family of 7 can eat the whole pan, but just in case you have leftovers here is how we store them: I take out individual pieces and place them in airtight storage containers.
 Often when reheating leftovers it’s one or two people that want some, so having them individually proportioned helps.

 Want to make this ahead and freeze?
-(It is the perfect gift for anyone you are wanting to gift a recipe too!)
+(It is the perfect gift for anyone you are wanting to gift a meal too!)

 When I am making a pan to freeze I do a few easy things.
 First I start with a foil casserole pan, these are cheap and mean that if I am gifting this to someone they do not have to worry about returning a dish to me.
 Next, I follow the recipe up until the point of baking.
 At the point, I cover it with foil and label and date it.
 Place in the freezer for up to 3 months.
 If you are gifting this here are the thawing instructions: Remove a day ahead of time and place in the refrigerator to come to room temperature.
 If you don’t have time to thaw in the refrigerator, you can place it directly in the oven, but it will cook for 55-65 minutes.
 I still recommend removing the foil towards the end so that the cheese can melt completely.
 Easy peasy!